 Section 5: Evaluating regulations towards the Danish income insurance program

 As seen from the results above, the overall effect is highly depended on the settings, under which the shock is carried out.
-Despite this uncertainty, we’ll still use some of the results found in section 4, to calculate the macro elastic, in order to qualify the discussion of the reform.
+For this reason we will discuss the different conclussions obtained when using the different scenarios found in section 4, to calculate the macro elastic, in order to qualify the discussion of the reform.